Generic Name: doxorubicin (docks-oh-ROO-bi-sin)

 Trade Name: Adriamycin® and Rubex®

-For which conditions is this drug approved?
+For which conditions is Adriamycin approved?
 Doxorubicin is used for the treatment of several cancers, including bladder, bone, breast, endometrial, gastric, head and neck, kidney, leukemia, liver, lung, lymphomas, mesothelioma, multiple myeloma, neuroblastoma, ovarian, pancreas, prostate, sarcomas, stomach, testis (germ cell), thyroid, uterus, Wilms’ tumor, and Waldenström macroglobulinemia.
 It is important for patients to remember that physicians have the ability to prescribe medication for conditions other than those for which the drug has been approved by the FDA.
 Patients who have received a prescription of this drug for a condition other than which it is approved may wish to discuss this issue with their physician.

 What is the mechanism of action?
 Doxorubicin belongs to a group of agents called anthracycline antitumor antibiotics.
 Doxorubicin produces its anti-cancer effects by binding to DNA and inhibiting the production of proteins necessary for sustaining life of a cell.